StarRocks/starrocks/docs/table_design/Table_types.md

 After a table is created, you can use various data ingestion methods to load data into StarRocks.
 For information about the data ingestion methods that are supported by StarRocks, see [Data import](../loading/Loading_intro.md).

-> Note: When you load data into a table that uses the Aggregate Key model, you can only update all columns of the table.
+> Note: When you load data into a table that uses the Aggregate Key table, you can only update all columns of the table.
 For example, when you update the preceding `example_db.aggregate_tbl` table, you must update all its columns, which are `site_id`, `date`, `city_code`, and `pv`.

-## Unique Key model
+## Unique Key table

 When you create a table, you can define primary key columns and metric columns.
 This way, queries return the most recent record among a group of records that have the same primary key.
-Compared with the Duplicate Key model, the Unique Key model simplifies the data loading process to better support real-time and frequent data updates.
+Compared with the Duplicate Key table, the Unique Key table simplifies the data loading process to better support real-time and frequent data updates.

 ### Scenarios

-The Unique Key model is suitable for business scenarios in which data needs to be frequently updated in real time.
+The Unique Key table is suitable for business scenarios in which data needs to be frequently updated in real time.
 For example, in e-commerce scenarios, hundreds of millions of orders can be placed per day, and the statuses of the orders frequently change.

 ### Principle

-The Unique Key model can be considered a special Aggregate Key model in which the REPLACE aggregate function is specified for metric columns to return the most recent record among a group of records that have the same primary key.
+The Unique Key table can be considered a special Aggregate Key table in which the REPLACE aggregate function is specified for metric columns to return the most recent record among a group of records that have the same primary key.

-When you load data into a table that uses the Unique Key model, the data is split into multiple batches.
+When you load data into a table that uses the Unique Key table, the data is split into multiple batches.
 Each batch is assigned a version number.
 Therefore, records with the same primary key may come in multiple versions, of which the most recent version (namely, the record with the largest version number) is retrieved for queries.

 As shown in the following table, `ID` is the primary key column, `value` is a metric column, and `_version` holds the data version numbers generated within StarRocks.
 In this example, the record with an `ID` of 1 is loaded by two batches whose version numbers are `1` and `2`, and the record with an `ID` of `2` is loaded by three batches whose version numbers are  `3`, `4`, and `5`.